Density Estimation in Infinite Dimensional Exponential Families: Acknowledgments

-The work was carried out while BKS was a Research Fellow in the Statistical Laboratory, Department of Pure Mathematics and Mathematical Statistics, University of Cambridge.
+Theorem~\ref{thm:representer} and the proof are due to an anonymous reviewer.
+We thank Dougal Sutherland for a careful reading of the paper which helped to fix minor errors.
+A part of the work was carried out while BKS was a Research Fellow in the Statistical Laboratory, Department of Pure Mathematics and Mathematical Statistics, University of Cambridge.
 BKS thanks Richard Nickl for many valuable comments and insightful discussions.
 KF is supported in part by MEXT Grant-in-Aid for Scientific Research on Innovative Areas 25120012.